kavvyaaaa/Network_Intrusion/README.md

 The pipeline loads and samples data, preprocesses features, trains multiple classifiers, evaluates performance, and supports live inference through a web-based command center.

-**Research question:** Can anomaly detection improve identification of unseen attacks?

 The project compares Random Forest, XGBoost, and Isolation Forest, with a hybrid RF + Isolation Forest approach as the proposed ensemble method for higher recall on anomalous traffic.

 ## What the System Does